willianpaixao/polar-explorer/README.md

 ## Getting Started

 #### SECRETS_FILE
-You need to provide a file containing the API key and secret if you want to make calls to the Polar API
+You need to provide a file containing the API key and secret if you want to make calls to the Polar API.

+> If you fail to properly pass an env file, the following error will appear in the logs: `ERROR: Secret file not provided, aborting...`.

 > NOTE: a lazy way to generate a `SECRET_KEY` for Flask is by simply running `python -c 'import uuid; print(uuid.uuid4());'`.